cvbate/NYCAirQuality/README.md

 #### Statistical tests

-1. create samples of aerosol and pre co values for each of the neighbhoroods.
+1. create samples of aerosol and co values for each of the neighbhoroods... pre during and post fires

 ```sql
 FROM co_pre_vector